svtk/AtomicKotlinCourse/Programming Basics/String Templates/Exercise 3/task.md

 ## String Templates (#3)

 Write a function `show()` with parameters `i: Int`, `s: String`, `c: Char` and `d: Double`.
-The function should display on the console the value of each parameter in its own line: first the name of the identifier, a colon and space, and then the value of that identifier.
+On the console, the function displays the value of each parameter on its own line: first the name of the identifier, a colon and space, and then the value of that identifier.
 Surround the string value with double quotes and the char value with single quotes.